darius/traitor/bastiat-the-law.md

 ------------------------

-We hold from God the gift which for us encompasses all, Life -- physical, intellectual, and moral life.
+We hold from God the gift which for us encompasses all: Life -- physical, intellectual, and moral life.

 But life is not sustained by itself.
 He who gave it to us left to us